manjotsk/Philance/README.md

   * Project budgeting tool to track project expenses
   * Reporting tool
 * Payment Processing Suite for handling payments to freelancers on a project
-* Analytics Suite to see KPIs on projects and other useful information about the resources and projects
+* Analytics Suite to see KPIs of projects, including measurable social impact KPIs.
+* Ratings and Review component to get feedback about projects, project sponsors, freelancers and volunteers

 ## Built With
 * Client mobile app: [Thunkable](https://thunkable.com/#/)